klaytn/klaytn-docs/docs/toolkit/kaikas.md

 ## Supporting various Klaytn networks and tokens

-Kaikas enables you to store and interact with all Klaytn-based tokens, including KLAY and your own custom tokens.
-Tokens that are not shown up in Kaikas can later be added by pasting in their token contract address.
+Kaikas allows you to store and transact with all Klaytn-based tokens including KLAY.
+Tokens that are not loaded by default can be inserted by pasting in their contract address.
+You can even store and transact your own Klaytn-based custom tokens on Kaikas!

 Kaikas supports Klaytn's Baobab testnet as well as the Cypress mainnet.
 Moreover, Kaikas supports the private chains for Klaytn-based blockchain application developers who may wish to circulate custom tokens in their private network.